sohanmaheshwar/advent-of-spin/2023/Challenge-2/README.md

 ## Spec

 This time around, the elves need to help Santa prepare for his travel around the world with all of his presents.
-Now, we're all used to seeing Santa taking off in his sleigh with a huge sack of presents.
-But we all know that it's absolutely impossible for all of the presents to be handed out to children around the world, can fit in one load!
-So in reality, Santa obviously have to make multiple trips, but it's time consuming and the elves really want to help optimize the number of kids, Santa can reach on each trip.
-Now travel time is not an issue for Santa, with his hypersonic raindeers, so the main thing to consider is how do the elves load the sleigh, optimizing for the number of kids to reach, given the combined weight of presents to a single house, and the sleighs capacity.
+Now, we're all used to seeing Santa taking off in his sleigh with a *knapsack* of presents (hm is there a clue there, we wonder).
+But we know that it's impossible for ALL the presents to be handed out in one trip!
+So Santa has to make multiple trips which can be time-consuming.

+Now travel time is not an issue for Santa, with his hypersonic reindeer but the elves want to optimize the number of kids Santa can reach on each trip.
+Your main consideration is how the elves load the knapsack, optimizing for the number of kids that receive gifts, given the combined weight of presents to a single house, and the sleighs total capacity.
-You can write your application in ANY language that compiles to WebAssembly.
-To skip the boilerplate, use `spin new` and use one of our language templates.

-The elves will use your application, by calling the root of you application, giving it an array of how many kids are in a given house, and to total weight of the presents for those kids.
-Your job is to tell the elves how many of those kids Santa can optimally reach in one load.
+The elves will use your application, by sending a request to its root and giving it arrays of:

+* The number kids in a given house, and
+* The total weight of the presents for those kids.

+Your job is to tell the elves how many of those kids Santa can optimally reach in one trip.

 The body of the POST call to `/` will contain a JSON object which can look like this:
 ```JSON